hestiaAI/data-catalog/shex/twitter/README.md

 ```
 is described as featuring a "type" and "subtype" field with values "niDeviceResponse" and "messagingDevice", respectively.

+Some files do not contain information in the available samples and are either left without semantics (e.g. fleets), or shown with a content inferred from the context (e.g. in Lists).

 ## ShEx files and corresponding JSON files
 * account: [ShEx](https://github.com/hestiaAI/data-catalog/blob/main/shex/twitter/account.shex) — [Visualisation](http://rdfshape.herokuapp.com/schemaInfo?schemaURL=https%3A%2F%2Fraw.githubusercontent.com%2FhestiaAI%2Fdata-catalog%2Fmain%2Fshex%2Ftwitter%2Faccount.shex&schemaFormat=ShExC&schemaEngine=ShEx)
   * account-creation-ip.js